 On November 4, 2014, Percy's Fast Food Restaurant Toys Collection was declared the Largest by the Guinness World Records at 10,000 unique pieces from McDonald's, Jollibee, Burger King, KFC, Wendy's, Chick-Fil-A, Carl's Jr., Hardee's and other Fast Food Restaurants.
-This blog highlights and celebrates each individual toy included in the collection as they are now Officially Amazing!!!
+This blog highlights and celebrates each individual toy's story included in the collection as all of them are now Officially Amazing!!!

 Saturday, January 21, 2017